Sohi-dev/Hungrily_Hackathon/README.md

 ### What's the problem?

-Part of the World Health Organization's guidance on limiting further spread of COVID-19 is to practice social distancing.
-As a result, schools in most affected areas are taking precautionary measures by closing their facilities.
-With school-aged children at home for an indeterminate amount of time, keeping them engaged, entertained, and on top of their education is important.
+A huge section of the world is going through hunger problems because of financial issues, mis-management and failure in locating people who are starving.
+In many cases we fail to connect the resources with needy ones.
+Thus this needs a solution in such dire situations.

 ### How can technology help?

-Schools and teachers can continue to engage with their students through virtual classrooms, and even create interactive spaces for classes.
-As parents face a new situation where they may need to homeschool their children, finding appropriate online resources is important as well.
+In this pandemic situation, technology can help managing the resources and reaching out the needy ones in a smarter and time efficient manner, contributing to the larger welfare.

 ### The idea

-It's imperative that learning and creating can continue when educational institutions have to shift the way they teach in times of crises, such as the COVID-19 pandemic.
-Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable educators to more easily make content available for their students.
+It's the need of the hour to use the mastery of technologies and mend the gaps, striving towards the common goal of zero hunger all over.
+Thus, creating a common medium to connect the volunteers (food providers) and users (needy people) through a data driven AI based platform using the IBM tech support, a set of open source tools and Watson Services.
+This web application will enable the one in need to connect with their helper with the effort of just a single 'text'.

 ## Demo video